fredhutchio/cozy-shell/shell-scripting.md

 We only got the echo message in the second case because the `ls` command failed each time (because I didn't have a file named `gefilte_fish`).

 We can avoid the error message by using [`test`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/test.html#top).
+Here `test -e` tests for the existence of a file.

 ```
 $ test -e gefilte_fish && echo "we have fish"